Weitzman-JDC Fellowship

 After graduating, Jay moved to Omaha, Nebraska, where he served as the Director of Youth Engagement at Temple Israel, creating dynamic programs that brought teens and families into deeper connection with Jewish life.
 He later returned to New Jersey to work as a Youth Educator at Temple B’nai Jeshurun in Short Hills, where he had the opportunity to guide students through meaningful learning and ritual.

 Jay is particularly interested in the ways Jewish education, media, and global connection intersect.
-He is honored to join the Weitzman-JDC Fellowship. forward to learning from the resilience and creativity of Jewish communities around the world.
+He is honored to join the Weitzman-JDC Fellowship and looks forward to learning from the resilience and creativity of Jewish communities around the world.

 Mason Jeffrey Marks